AppDaemon/appdaemon/docs/APPGUIDE.rst

     global_modules: global

 This means that the file ``globals.py`` anywhere with in the apps directory hierarchy is marked as a global module.
-Any app may simply import ``globals`` and use it's variables and functions.
+Any app may simply import ``globals`` and use its variables and functions.
 Marking multiple modules as global can be achieved using standard YAML list format:

 .. code:: yaml